interstitialRedirectModalTitle

 Bee on orange wildflower.

-Wildflower Bee on flower © Kathleen Mansfield
+Wildflower Bee on orange flower © Kathleen Mansfield

 As the brisk winds of winter gradually yield to the gentle caress of spring, gardeners across North Carolina are looking to get their hands dirty.
 There is a lot to think about besides the beautiful blooming flowers when planning your garden.
 Pollinator species such as birds, butterflies and bees can benefit from having a cozy habitat in your yard.
 There are also things to watch out for, such as buying and planting invasive species that outcompete native species and harm the ecosystem.
 If you're gearing up to revitalize your garden this season, this is the perfect first stop to get all the information and tools you need.